romainl/vim-devdocs/README.md

 To work its magic, vim-devdocs depends on:

-* `xdg-open` on Linux and BSD, part of the `xdg-utils` package,
+* `xdg-open` on various Unix-like systems, part of the `xdg-utils` package,
-* `open` on MacOS, it's installed by default,
+* `open` on MacOS, it is installed by default,
+* `cmd.exe` on WSL, it is also installed by default,
-* `cmd.exe` on Windows, it's also installed by default,
+* `explorer` on Windows, it is also installed by default,

 but you can tell it to use any external command with `'g:devdocs_open_command'`.

+## Background

 Vim-devdocs started its life in my config as an experimental snippet circa 2016, then became a clean and reusable Gist in mid-2017, which I decided to weaponize one year later.
 If you think a plugin should not be needed for such a trivial feature be reassured that I totally share that view.
-If you feel remix-y, [the original (but regularly updated) Gist](https://gist.github.com/romainl/8d3b73428b4366f75a19be2dad2f0987) is still up in all its 13LOC glory.
+If you feel remix-y, [the original Gist](https://gist.github.com/romainl/8d3b73428b4366f75a19be2dad2f0987) is still up in all its 13LOC glory.

 NOTE: vim-devdocs is not affiliated in any way with [https://devdocs.io](https://devdocs.io) so any request pertaining to that site should be directed to its operators.

 ## Installation

+ Method 1

+Use your favorite runtimepath/plugin manager.

+### Method 2

+If you are using Vim 8.0 or above, move this directory to:

+    # Unix-like systems
+    ~/.vim/pack/{whatever name you want}/start/vim-devdocs

+    # Windows
+    %userprofile%\vimfiles\pack\{whatever name you want}\start\vim-devdocs

+See `:help package`.

+### Method 3

-Use your favorite plugin manager or dump the files below in their standard location:
+If you are using Vim 7.4, move the files in this directory to their standard location:

-on Unix-like systems…
+    # Unix-like systems
     ~/.vim/doc/devdocs.txt
     ~/.vim/plugin/devdocs.vim

-on Windows…
+    # Windows
     %userprofile%\vimfiles\doc\devdocs.txt
     %userprofile%\vimfiles\plugin\devdocs.vim

-If you go with the manual method, don't forget to execute the following command to make the documentation globally available:

-on Unix-like systems…

-    :helptags ~/.vim/doc

-on Windows…

-    :helptags %userprofile%\vimfiles\doc
+## Documentation

+You can use this command to get help on vim-devdocs:

+    :help vim-devdocs

 ## Configuration

 Add the line below to your vimrc if you want to disable automatic filetype scoping:

     let g:devdocs_enable_scoping = 0

+Add the line below to your `vimrc` if you want to use a different "opener" tahn the default one:

+    let g:devdocs_open_command = "my-command"

 ## Usage